mjpclab/react-tabber/README.md

 ```jsx
 ReactDOM.render(<ReactTabber tabs={tabs}/>, document.getElementById('container'));
 ```
-While `tabs` is a mandatory property for the ReactTab component, there are also other optional properties you maybe interested in.
+While `tabs` is a mandatory property for the ReactTabber component, there are also other optional properties you maybe interested in.
 See the "Properties" part below.

 # Including CSS